goelmayank/TapRoute-firebase/README.md

 Deploy your changes
 ```
 firebase deploy

+or if you are working with functions only

+firebase deploy --only functions
 ```

 To use this feature, firebase-tools must have minimum version 3.8.0, and firebase-functions SDK must have minimum version 0.5.7.
 To update both, run the following commands in the functions/ directory for your project: